jasonmcboyd/Treenumerable/README.md

 - **GetDescendants**

   Gets a node's (or nodes') nearest descendants based on a predicate or a key.
-The nearest descendant means the first node in a subtree that meets the criteria.
-Once a subtree yields a node no further nodes in that branch are evaluated.
+'Nearest descendants' means the first node in each branch that satisfies the predicate or matches the key.
+Once a branch yields a node no further nodes in that branch are evaluated.

 - **GetFollowingSiblings**